Find services to match your needs before, during, and after your pregnancy or sexual health related concern.

 What: Basic health assessment to check blood pressure, heart rate, weight, etc. There’s also an opportunity to discuss and evaluate sexual health, address any areas of concern, help improve general health and well-being, and provide referrals if necessary.

-Who: Available at off-site clinic locations to all individuals ages 12 and older.
+Who: Available at off-site clinic locations to all individuals ages 18 and older, or 12 and older with parental consent.

 Contact us to schedule a health screening.